One-cusped complex hyperbolic 2-manifolds: The proof of Theorem

 \begin{prop} For each odd $d \ge 1$ there is an \'etale cover $Z_d \to Z_1$ of every odd degree $d$ so that $E_1$ has irreducible preimage $E_d$ in $Z_d$. \end{prop}

-\begin{pf} Recall from Proposition \ref{prop:DescribeQuo} that the Albanese map of $Z_1$ is given by projection onto the curve $D_2 = \bbH^2 / \Gam_2$ of genus one.
+\begin{pf} Recall from Proposition \ref{prop:DescribeQuo} that the Albanese map of $Z_1$ is given by projection onto the smooth curve $D_2 = \Gam_2 \bs \bbH^2$ of genus one.
 It follows from standard facts about the Albanese map that $\pi_1(Z_1)^{\mathrm{ab}}$ modulo torsion is isomorphic to $\bbZ^2$ induced by the Albanese map (e.g., see \cite[\S I.13]{BPV}).
-By construction, the map $E_1 \to D_2$ is an \'etale cover of degree $12$, hence the image of $\pi_1(E_1)$ in $\bbZ^2$ has index $12$.
-Thus for each odd $d \ge 1$ there is a finite abelian quotient $A_d$ of $\bbZ^2$ with order $d$ so that the induced homomorphism $\mu_d : \pi_1(Z_1) \to A_d$ has the property that the restriction to $\pi_1(E_1)$ is surjective.
-If $Z_d$ is the covering of $Z_1$ associated with $\mu_d$, then $E_1$ has exactly one preimage in $Z_d$, which is an irreducible curve of genus one.
+By construction, the map $E_1 \to D_2$ is an \'etale cover of degree $12$ (e.g., recall Figure \ref{fig:Covers2}), hence the image of $\pi_1(E_1)$ in $\bbZ^2$ has index $12$.
+Thus for each odd $d \ge 1$ there is a finite abelian quotient $A_d$ of $\bbZ^2$ with order $d$ so that the induced homomorphism $\mu_d : \pi_1(Z_1) \to A_d$ has restriction to $\pi_1(E_1)$ that is surjective.
+If $Z_d$ is the covering of $Z_1$ associated with $\mu_d$, then $E_1$ has exactly one preimage in $Z_d$, which then must be an irreducible curve of genus one.
 This proves the proposition. \end{pf}

 This completes the proof of the main result of this paper.

 \begin{pf}[Proof of Theorem \ref{thm:MainTech}] Take the surfaces $(Z_d, E_d)$ provided by Proposition \ref{prop:Covers!} and apply Lemma \ref{lem:CoverReduction}. \end{pf}